 Habitude tents are built tough to handle the relentless abuse handed out on anything from family camping to summer-long road trips.
-Key features on the Habitude 4 and Habitude 6 tents are cavernous interiors, burly fabrics and components and a fast, easy setup.
-They’re everything you want when you literally roll into camp, whether you’re a seasoned veteran or brand new camper.
-The stable, 7000-series aluminum pole geometry creates roomy interior spaces with 73 (4P) and 77-inch (6P) standing-heights that add essential ease to any vehicle-based adventure.
+Key features on the Habitude 4 and Habitude 6 tents include cavernous interiors, burly fabrics and components plus a fast, easy setup.
+They’re everything you want when you literally roll into camp, whether you’re a seasoned veteran or a brand-new camper.
+The stable, 7000-series aluminum pole geometry creates roomy interior spaces with 73 (4P) and 77-inch (6P) standing heights that add essential ease to any vehicle-based adventure.
 Additional touches are an integrated porch light, tons of internal storage, a giant vestibule and multiple hang points to make it feel like home.
-We also eliminated all zipper curves for ease of use and vastly improved durability.
+We also eliminated all zipper curves on doors for ease of use and vastly improved durability.

 Looking for one tent you can take on a five-night backpack and go car camping with?
 Or maybe a more specialized one for a thru-hike, canoe trip or a long gravel grind?
 Our backpacking tents span it all, providing reliable, full-coverage and portable protection in a spectrum of configurations that cover the vast majority of demands on trips from spring through fall.

 |Backpacking Tent||Min Weight||Floor Area + Vestibule(s)||Door/Vestibules||Sleeps||Best Uses/Key Features|

 (1.85 + .74 sq. m)

 |1||1||Ultralight summer backpacking tent with maximum ventilation and a bit more space.|

 29 + 15 sq. ft

 |2||2||Ultralight summer backpacking tent with maximum ventilation and a bit more space.|